groupvine/gv-doc/6-delivery/1-delivMissing.md

 <span id="gv-6delivery-1delivmissing-tips-to"></span>
 ## Tips to help ensure recipients receive your email

-To ensure emails reach recipients and avoid emails from ending in their spam/junk folders, send your community an email with the following:
+To ensure emails reach recipients and avoid emails ending in spam/junk folders, send your community an email with the following:

-* Include a list of the email addresses that will be sending community emails and have members add these address to their email account's contact list.
+* Include a list of the email addresses that will be sending community emails and have members add these address to their personal email account's contact list.

-* Have them set up a "To" filter in their email account so all emails sent 'To' `@groupvine.com` will be saved to their inbox.
+* Set up a "To" filter in their personal email account so all emails sent 'To' `@groupvine.com` will be saved to their inbox.
 Members should consult their email service's help pages for instructions.